Who can enter the Broadcom® MASTERS®?

 - Nominee: The nomination is a great honor, as it designates the project as among the top 10% of middle school science fair projects in the US.

-- Finalist: $500, an all expenses paid trip to California for you and an parent or guardian and the opportunity to win more awards:
+- Finalist: $500, an all-expenses paid trip to Washington, DC for finalist and a parent or guardian and the opportunity to win more awards:

 - $10,000 Marconi/Samueli Award for Innovation